google-deepmind/mujoco/doc/APIreference/functions.rst

 Note that derivatives depend only on :math:`h` and :math:`v` (in fact, on :math:`s = h v`).
 All outputs are optional.

+These functions provide high level manipulation for :ref:`mjSpec` structs, which represent an uncompiled :ref:`mjModel`.

 .. _Plugins-api: